Metal ammine complex: H-atom transfer

 This behavior is relevant to the use of metal-ammine complexes as catalysts for the oxidation of ammonia.

 Applications

 Metal ammine complexes find many uses.
 Cisplatin (cis-[PtCl2(NH3)2]) is a drug used in treating cancer.
-Many other amine complexes of the platinum group metals have been evaluated for this application.
+Many other ammine complexes of the platinum group metals have been evaluated for this application.

 In the separation of the individual platinum metals from their ore, several schemes rely on the precipitation of [RhCl(NH3)5]Cl2.
-In some separation schemes, palladium is purified by manipulating equilibria involving [Pd(NH3)4]Cl2, [PdCl2(NH3)2], and [Pt(NH3)4][PtCl4] (Magnus's green salt).
+In some separation schemes, palladium is purified by manipulating equilibria involving [Pd(NH3)4]Cl2, [PdCl2(NH3)2], and [Pt(NH3)4][PtCl4] (Magnus' green salt).

 In the processing of cellulose, the copper ammine complex known as Schweizer's reagent ([Cu(NH3)4(H2O)2](OH)2) is sometimes used to solubilise the polymer.
 Schweizer's reagent is prepared by treating an aqueous solutions of copper(II) ions with ammonia.
 Initially, the light blue hydroxide precipitates only to redissolve upon addition of more ammonia: